 In this video, How to Use the Crop Tool the Right Way, professional nature photographer David Johnston gives you tips on how to use the crop tool to achieve an ideal, balanced composition.

 David works with an outdoor image of a beautiful tree in a field of wildflowers.
 To get movement in the clouds, he employed a long exposure.
-With David’s guidance, you will learn how to use the crop tool to achieve your desired result.
 In Lightroom he goes to the Develop mode and clicks on the Crop Overlay tool.
-This brings up the rule of thirds grid, which allows for correctly lining up the horizon line.
-A further click, and he adjusts the photograph along the overlaid grid lines.
-This is the simplest method in how to use the crop tool.
+This brings up a grid which helps for correctly lining up the horizon line.
+It also helps the eye determine where to position elements in the image.
+Another couple clicks and David chooses how to crop his image.
+This is the simplest method for using the crop tool.

-Join Outdoor Photography Guide’s professional nature photographer David Johnston for creative ideas on how to use the crop tool the right way.
-You will love the results.
+Join Outdoor Photography Guide’s professional nature photographer David Johnston to learn how to use the crop tool the right way.
+With David’s guidance, you will learn how to use the crop tool to achieve a balanced composition.